ranchodeluxe/rancho/README.md

 ###Rancho

-* not as verbose as Backbone, because all we need is the inheritence pattern

-* devoid of Angular's $100 concepts and lingo

 * a single abstract controller

-* for the very manual manhandled wrangler
+* for the manual, manhandled and grizzled JS wrangler

-* still in love with jQuery
+* still in love with jQuery after all these years

 ###Getting Started